mccrowjp/slacTree/examples/README.md

 4. Overlaying abundance values
 5. Multi-sample abundances

+The first example converts a newick tree and taxonomic information into an annotatable slacTree file and SVG file.
+The later examples add annotations and discuss different ways of displaying overlayed abundance values and other types of data.

 SVG files can be manipulated in a number of drawing/publishing programs, and can be viewed in most browsers.
 See:
 * InkScape (https://inkscape.org/en/)
 * Adobe Illustrator (http://www.adobe.com/products/illustrator.html)